-The City opposes the use of Joint Base Lewis-McChord (JBLM) as a commercial air field.
-The Commercial Aviation Coordinating Commission (CACC) was created by the state legislature and tasked with recommending a new primary commercial aviation facility in Washington by February 15, June 2023.
-The CACC initially identified JBLM as a potential location but has eliminated JBLM from further consideration to focus on three greenfield sites: Pierce County Central, Pierce County East and Thurston County Central.
-The City opposes the use of JBLM as a commercial airfield as well as the identification of -any location that would impede the operations of JBLM. supports this decision and opposes the use of JBLM as a commercial airfield because of There is strong opposition from the Lakewood congressional delegation, significant concerns raised by the military, identification of the such a site as having high congestion issues, no transit service, and rated "unlikely" by WSDOT and "unable to accommodate commercial air service" by PSRC.
+The City opposes the use of JBLM as a commercial airfield as well as the identification of any location that would impede the operations of JBLM.
+There is strong opposition from the Lakewood congressional delegation, significant concerns raised by the military, identification of such a site as having high congestion issues, no transit service, and rated "unlikely" by WSDOT and "unable to accommodate commercial air service" by PSRC.